• Skip to primary navigation

 Tip 2: Use large bins for snacks and other things you buy in bulk.

-We have certain snacks that we buy in bulk, like nachos and pretzels.
+We have snacks we buy in bulk, like nachos and pretzels.
 So, I purchased a large sealable bin to hold these items.
-We also buy rice in bulk so we store that on top as well.
+We also buy rice in bulk, so we store that on top as well.

 Tip 3: Have your emergency bin at the bottom of the pantry.

-If you have an emergency preparedness bin that holds food items that you would need on the go, store it on the floor so you can easily access it quickly.
-Store your 5-quart water bottles next to it to quickly grab too.
+If you have an emergency preparedness bin that holds food items you would need on the go, store it on the floor so you can easily access it quickly.
+Visit our emergency food bin DIY project to help you set up yours!
+Store your 5-quart water bottles next to it to grab them too quickly.

-One of my favorite things to have in my pantry was a shallow drawer.
-By laying the closed herbs and spices on their side, I could easily view the herbs and spices.
-I also found that if my drawer could handle it, I was able to lay the cans on the side too.
-Visit our other post on how to manage spices and herbs in two different areas.
+A shallow drawer was one of my favorite things in my pantry (Affiliate Link).
+I could easily view the herbs and spices (Affiliate Link) by laying the closed herbs and spices (Affiliate Link) on their side.
+I also found that if my drawer could handle it, I could lay the cans on the side too.
+Visit our other post on managing spices and herbs in two different areas.

 herbs spices cans storage drawer